jonas-schievink/xml-rpc-rs/README.md

 [Documentation](https://docs.rs/xmlrpc/)

-This crate provides a simple implementation of the [XML-RPC spec](http://xmlrpc.scripting.com/spec.html) in pure Rust using `xml-rs` and `hyper`.
+This crate provides a simple implementation of the [XML-RPC spec](http://xmlrpc.scripting.com/spec.html) in pure Rust using `xml-rs` and `reqwest`.

 See `examples/client.rs` for a small example which connects to a running Python XML-RPC server and calls a method.